 To make the blueberry filling:

-- Combine the blueberries, water, sugar, and cornstarch in a medium saucepan.
-Bring to a boil, stirring frequently.
-Continue cooking for 2 or 3 minutes, or until the mixture has thickened.
+Cook the berries.
+Combine the blueberries, water, sugar, and cornstarch in a medium saucepan and bring the mixture to a boil.
+Continue cooking for 2 to 3 minutes, until the mixture has thickened.
+Remove from heat and stir in the vanilla.

-- Sprinkle the crumb mixture over the tops of the pies.
+Finish assembling.
+Spoon the blueberry mixture over the cream cheese layer, filling each almost to the top.
+Sprinkle the crumb mixture over the tops of the pies.

-- Bake for 25 to 30 minutes, or until the crusts are golden brown.
+Bake.
+Place the muffin pan in the oven and bake for 25 to 30 minutes, or until the crusts are golden brown.

 How Do You Keep Blueberry Pie From Being Runny?